 DONATIONS OF NOTEBOOKS, SCRAPBOOKS, HISTORY ITEMS FROM LOCAL GROUPS, CLUBS, ORGANIZATIONS

 While the Rampart Library District may borrow materials from the public from time to time for the purpose of digitization; the district cannot accept permanent donations of notebooks, scrapbooks and history items from local groups, clubs and organizations.
 In the instance when a donation is being offered, the district will practice due diligence in suggesting an alternate when appropriate (examples: local historical society, museum, etc.).

 Concerns about the Donations Policy must be presented in writing with specifics to the Library Director.
 Please provide your name and contact information.
 The Library District may amend or supplement this policy from time to time and reserves the right to do so.

-Approved by the Rampart Library District Board of Trustees on October 21, 2006 Revised and approved by the Rampart Library Board of Trustees on May 9, 2017.
+Approved by the Rampart Library District Board of Trustees on October 21, 2006.
+Last reviewed and revised by the Rampart Library Board of Trustees on March 9, 2021.